-How to Ease Chest Congestion for a Dog
+How To Ease Chest Congestion For A Dog

 Upper respiratory infections in dogs can lead to chest congestion, which can become life-threatening if left untreated.
 The good news is that the outward signs of upper respiratory trouble are easy to spot, and the condition is usually treatable.
 The bad news is that untreated dog chest congestion can kill a pet in less than two weeks.
 Here's how to treat lung congestion in dogs: Take your dog to a vet immediately if you see any signs of congestion.